pratham1balodi/-voice-mode-/README.rst

 | **Error:** "AVbin is required to decode compressed media"
 | **Fix:** Pyglet needs the avbin.dll file to be installed.
 On Windows, sometimes the file is wrongfully placed in System32 instead of SysWOW64.
 |
-| Other errors can be found by searching the issues on our GitHub page.
+| Other errors can be found by searching the issues on GitHub page.

 .. |Travis Build| image:: https://travis-ci.org/rcbyron/hey-athena-client.svg?branch=demo-branch
    :target: https://travis-ci.org/hey-athena/hey-athena-client